serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio

-I'm a Fullstack engineer that enjoy solving problems and learning new stuff.
-Most of my experience is based on JVM related technologies (such as Java/Spring or Scala/Akka/Play).
-I sometimes do some front end stuff with React.
+Fullstack engineer with many years of experience.
+Most of my experience is based on JVM related technologies (such as Scala and Java).
+Also, I have some frontend experience (Angular/React) and knowledge about other platforms, such as Nodejs.
+However, my approach is to always use the right tool for the job and being as pragmatic as possible.

-I’m mainly interested in functional programming and concurrency.
-Because of that, I always try to incorporate some reactive streams and functional programming ideas when solving problems to deliver value to the business.
+My geek interests are Functional Programming, Reactive Programming and Distributed Systems.

 ### Social networks and others
 You can find me on: